osinenkop/regelum-control/README.md

 python3 main.py simulator._target_=MyOwnBetterSimulator
 ```

-For more examples see the page dedicated to `rcognita`'s config pipeline.

 # Presets

 To get started with using `rcognita` the reader is advised to examine some concrete usecases.